TZstatsADS/Fall2017-project3-fall2017-project3-grp1/README.md

 Joaquim Lyrio - Created the structure of the project's code, such as the train, test and feature files; tested different models such as SVM, LDA, QDA; worked on HOG and PCA feature extraction; worked on the baseline model structure and tried to find more efficient ways to run it; wrote great part of the main.Rmd file

-Yi Zhang - Baseline model and Presentation
+Yi Zhang - Established and optimized the Baseline model; tried other advanced models like XGBoost model; Worked on the slides and Presentation.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.